Ethel M. Smith: Suffrage

+Labor organizing and minimum wage laws

-In November 1917 Smith became active in the National Federation of Federal Employees which engaged in a range of actives to establish modern standards of wage and working conditions in the civil services.
+In November 1917, Smith became active in the National Federation of Federal Employees which engaged in a range of actives to establish modern standards of wage and working conditions in the civil services.
 Smith became a member of their Legislative Committee to further education on social and economic welfare for Federal employees.

-Then in 1918 Ethel Smith was offered two paid positions in the Women's Trade Union League as the Executive Secretary of its Washington Committee and the Resident Secretary for its National Legislative Committee.
-While on the Legislative Committee Smith began to be recognized as an effective lobbyists for minimum wage laws, the creation of the Women’s Bureau in the Department of Labor, and the eight-hour work day.
-The Washington Committee allowed her to educate working women on the power of unions and to create several unions between 1918-1920 including unions for women cigar makers and the Bureau of Engraving and Printing.
-Also in 1918, The Central Labor Union of Washington, D.C. selected her to serve as a labor representative on the local minimum wage board which became crucial to creating the Kesting-Tramell Minimum Wage Law.
+In 1918, Ethel Smith was elected Executive Secretary of the Women's Trade Union League's Washington Committee and the Resident Secretary for its National Legislative Committee.
+While on the Legislative Committee she was recognized as an effective lobbyist for minimum wage laws, the creation of the Women’s Bureau in the Department of Labor, and the eight-hour work day.
+The Washington Committee allowed her to educate working women on the power of unions and to create several unions between 1918 and 1920, including unions for women cigar makers and for employees of the Bureau of Engraving and Printing.
+Also in 1918, The Central Labor Union of Washington, D.C. selected her to serve as a labor representative on the local minimum wage board which was crucial to creating the Kesting-Tramell Minimum Wage Law.

-Smith continued to be very active in both labor organizations and women’s organizations but her hard work took its toll on her health and in late 1920 Ethel Smith collapsed due to extreme exhaustion.
-Smith spent the next several months recuperating but when she finally got back on her feet she continued to be very active.
-In the 1920s she joined the newly formed group called Women’s Bureau.
-Women’s Bureau worked to “formulate standards and policies which shall promote the welfare of wage earning women… and advance their opportunities for profitable employment.”
+In the 1920s she joined the Women’s Bureau.
+The Women’s Bureau worked to “formulate standards and policies which shall promote the welfare of wage earning women… and advance their opportunities for profitable employment.”
 Smith worked closely with the Women’s Bureau in the campaign to enforce the merit system and pay equality for women in the federal civil service.
 For the next few years Ethel Smith worked for the passing of a minimum wage law for women and children in Washington, D.C. and the Child Labor Amendment.
-However, eventually both failed.
-Smith “continued to struggle within the conservative political climate but her attempts to represent the diversity of women’s interests through legislative means were increasingly defeated.”